knguyen0125/unified-boilerplate/docs/Internationalization.md

 * All translation files are located in `apps/backend/src/i18n`
 * Create a new folder for each language you want to support
 * File name are "namespaces"
+* File format is Yaml, but the extension MUST be `.yml`
+* The default language is `en`
+* The format is ICU (International Components for Unicode) MessageFormat

 ## Express Render (Handlebars)